grapa-dev/grapa/docs/internal/README.md

   - *Proposals for BNF-level changes to enable new language features, better error messages, or more robust grammars.*
 - **eval_error_handling_todo.md** (planned)
   - *Plan for improving C++ error handling in eval, preventing crashes, and making $ERR diagnostics more useful.*
+- **web_playground_wasm_planning.md** (planned)
+  - *Feasibility and planning for a Grapa web playground using WebAssembly.
+Notes the challenge of binary size and multi-platform dependencies, as seen in the large grapapy-0.0.25.tar.gz Python extension, which must bundle all C++ and third-party libraries for all platforms.
+This will be a key consideration for a browser-based Grapa.*

 ---